quantum-engineering-polito/CourseNotes/content/Obsidian Examples.md

 # Lists

-Unnumbered lists can be created like this:
+Numbered lists can be created like this:

 ```
 1) Item 1